toshiaki1729/stable-diffusion-webui-text2prompt/README.md

 \end{cases}
 $$

-Finally, the tags will be chosen randomly.
-The number of the tags will be $\leq$ "Max number of tags".
+Finally, the tags will be chosen randomly until the number $\leq$ "Max number of tags".